Flower and Sons Ltd.

 salubrity of the climate, and the cheapness of living, but he justly abhors and condemns the continuation of slavery in the United States, which ought to keep every liberal

 man from its shores; and he does not, in our mind, lay sufficient stress on the privations which a person accustomed to the comforts of England must endure.
-He can have no
+He can have

-they have no market nearer than hundreds of miles."
+surplus corn, they have no market nearer than hundreds of miles."

 Hereford Journal : December 15th 1819 Page 1.

 "A complimentary dinner was given to the workmen and others in the employ of Messrs.
-Flower and Sons, brewers, of Stratford-upon-Avon, on
+Flower and Sons, brewers, of Stratford-upon-Avon,

-brewery, established in 1830, now covers an extent of ground of many acres.
+The brewery, established in 1830, now covers an extent of ground of many acres.
 The new brewery, erected on the west side of the Birmingham Road and adjacent to the Railway

-under the direction of the chief engineer, Mr. Wilson.
+Frome under the direction of the chief engineer, Mr. Wilson.
 Every recent improvement has been introduced, and the size and completeness of the whole, both internally and

 externally, render it capable for the firm to meet the requirements of their heavy trade.
 The entertainment was given in the "Union Room," on the ground floor.